yuvalherziger/anonymongo/README.md

   directory under the name, and you can move it to a secure location for later use (e.g., a key management store).
 - The `--encrypt` command doesn't preserve formats in its ciphertext.
 It encrypts and encodes the original values.

+---

 #### 2.1.6 Eager Redaction

-This is an **experimental feature** that allows you to redact field names in specific namespaces in addition to their values.
+This is an **_experimental feature_** that allows you to redact field names in specific namespaces in addition to their values.
 This is useful for dynamic schemas that contain sensitive values in field names.
 For example, if you have a collection named `users` in the `app` database that potentially contains sensitive information in field names, you can redact the field names in that namespace using the `--redact-field-names` flag.
 For example: